Chemet Side Effects

 Applies to succimer: oral capsule

-In addition to its needed effects, some unwanted effects may be caused by succimer (the active ingredient contained in Chemet).
-In the event that any of these side effects do occur, they may require medical attention.
+Along with its needed effects, succimer (the active ingredient contained in Chemet) may cause some unwanted effects.
+Although not all of these side effects may occur, if they do occur they may need medical attention.

-Some of the side effects that can occur with succimer may not need medical attention.
-As your body adjusts to the medicine during treatment these side effects may go away.
-Your health care professional may also be able to tell you about ways to reduce or prevent some of these side effects.
-If any of the following side effects continue, are bothersome or if you have any questions about them, check with your health care professional:More common:
+Some side effects of succimer may occur that usually do not need medical attention.
+These side effects may go away during treatment as your body adjusts to the medicine.
+Also, your health care professional may be able to tell you about ways to prevent or reduce some of these side effects.
+Check with your health care professional if any of the following side effects continue or are bothersome or if you have any questions about them:More common

 - loose stools